APPLITICS/lifematrix-deck-automation/README.md

 ## 🚧 Next Steps

 Once we agree on everything described above, here’s how we move forward:
+0. Identify how each metric appears in the raw data and understand how it is usd within the graphs.
 1. Define and test the `instructions` list structure, with real examples for each graph type.
 2. Build the core slide generation pipeline and make sure it's tested and works end-to-end.
-3. Implement the key slide functions:
+3. Implement the key slide functions with the right data preparing logic:

 * `generate_density_slide()`
 * `generate_bar_slide()`